Paolozam01/MechaCar_Statistical_Analysis/README.md

 The R-squared was 0.7149 and the Adjusted R-squared was 0.6825 which indicates a high level of correlation.
 This means that our model predicts the mpg of MechaCar effectively but there are still other variables that affect mpg.

+## Summary Statistics on Suspension Coils

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

+The variance of the total manufacturing lot is 62, which meets the design especifications of not exeeding 100.
+Even though the total manufacturing variance meets the requirement, lot 3 individualy has a variance of 170 which does not comply with the design requirements.

+## T-Tests on Suspension Coils